How to Build a Prioritization Matrix That Leadership Actually Uses

 - The audience cares more about relative positioning than exact scores

 The limitation: it collapses complex decisions into two dimensions.
 When you're evaluating items that differ across revenue impact, strategic alignment, technical risk, and time-to-value, a 2x2 forces you to flatten all of that into "impact."
-That flattening hides trade-offs instead of surfacing them.
+The flattening hides trade-offs instead of surfacing them.

 Weighted scoring matrix